JolleNo10/RmeAdiVolumeController/README.md

 Currently supports volume up, down and mute as this is all I needed when I wrote the script, but can easily be extended.
 Volume up and down was written to support a volume wheel controller.

-Works well with ie. Triggerhappy on Volumio, so you can mix control of Volumio and the RME ADI with the same controller.
+Works well with Triggerhappy on Volumio, so you can mix control of Volumio and the RME ADI with the same controller.

 Midi commands are based on https://www.rme-audio.de/downloads/adi2remote_midi_protocol.zip